CBP CROSS Rulings: How to Search the Customs Database

 • Would any difference in technology, design, or configuration alter the outcome?

-How Do You Combine CROSS Research With GRI Analysis?
+How Do You Combine CBP CROSS Research With GRI Analysis?

-Rulings are evidence of how CBP applies the six General Rules of Interpretation.
-The strongest classification positions combine CROSS precedent with original GRI reasoning — not one or the other.
+CROSS rulings are evidence of how CBP applies the six General Rules of Interpretation.
+The strongest classification positions combine CROSS precedent with original GRI reasoning, not one or the other.

 The workflow: